nirs/cthreading/README.md

 ## Usage

 Import cthreading before any other module and monkeypatch the thread and threading modules.
-From this point, threading.Lock, threading.RLock and threading.Condition are using cthreading.
+From this point, threading.Lock, threading.RLock, and threading.Condition are using cthreading.

 ```python